 On needles beds and among debris of coniferous

-trees, particularly Pinus.
+trees, particularly Pinus on poor soil.
 It can be found from

 May to late autumn.
 See Aronsen (1987).
+It is generally a rather rare species in Europe but can locally be quite common.
 Widely distributed in south Norway.
-See The

 mm across, hemisherical to parabolical, flattening with